 - Has had a high fever for 5 or more days

-My child has flu symptoms and has a chronic health condition.
+My child has flu or COVID-19 symptoms and has a chronic health condition.
 What should I do?

-Children with chronic health conditions, like heart or lung disease; diabetes; asthma; a neurodevelopmental condition or a neuromuscular disorder can get very sick from the flu.
-If your child has a chronic health condition and has flu symptoms, call your child’s doctor.
-Your child may need to be tested and treated for the flu.
+Children with chronic health conditions, like heart or lung disease; diabetes; asthma; a neurodevelopmental condition or a neuromuscular disorder can get very sick from the flu or COVID-19.
+If your child has a chronic health condition and has flu or COVID-19 symptoms, call your child’s doctor.
 Your child should also get the flu vaccine as soon as it is available.

-Can my child go to daycare or school when they have the flu?
+Can my child go to daycare or school when they have the flu or COVID-19?